-Sam Wassmer (PhD) is a medical parasitologist, whose research activities focus on the effects of malaria infection on the brain.
+Sam Wassmer (PhD) is a medical parasitologist, whose research focuses on the effects of malaria infection on the brain.
 He leads an international team of multi-disciplinary researchers in India, Switzerland, the US, Gabon and the UK to develop new diagnostic tools and therapeutic approaches for malaria patients.
 He is the Co-Director of the Malaria Centre at LSHTM, which aims to connect and support over 300 malaria researchers internally and externally through seminars, social events and scientific retreats.

 He is known for his innovative and collaborative work in malaria-endemic settings that integrates advanced neuroimaging, molecular diagnostics and artificial intelligence aimed at a better understanding of the mechanisms leading to cerebral malaria.
 His projects have been funded by the Wellcome Trust, the MRC and the NIH and have led him to work and live in Malawi, the US, and the UK.
 Sam is closely involved in capacity building through long-standing partnerships with research institutes across Africa and Southeast Asia.